eniac/Beaver/README.md

 1. Instantiate an experiment on CloudLab using the profile `cloudlab/beaver_profile.py` described above.

-2. Specify a minimum of 5+1 xl170 nodes in the CloudLab reservation parameter.
-It is recommended to reserve more xl170 nodes (1 redundant node in this case) than the target (5 in this case) to account for potential faulty phy connectivity between xl170 nodes and the `dell-s4048` switch (see resource requirements above).
+2. Specify a minimum of 6 xl170 nodes in the CloudLab reservation parameter.
+It is recommended to reserve more xl170 nodes than the target to account for potential faulty phy connectivity between xl170 nodes and the `dell-s4048` switch (see resource requirements above).

 ![cloudlab_reservation_parameter.png](img/cloudlab_reservation_parameter.png)